thuan2412/tradeoff_between_domain_alignment_and_reconstruction_loss/README.md

 tqdm 4.41.1

 Second, please take a look at the tested algorithms in "algorithm.py".
-The algorithms are denoted from #1 to # 4 in order of xxx .
-To keep the same number of hyper-parameters and utilize the existing source code, all algorithms xxx are under the same name of "IBIRM".
+The algorithms are denoted from #1 to # 4 in order of IRM + reconstruction loss, CEM + reconstruction loss, IRM-MMD + reconstruction loss, IB-IRM + reconstruction loss.
+To keep the same number of hyper-parameters and utilize the existing source code, all 04 algorithms are under the same name of "IBIRM".
 Please select only one algorithm from these 04 algorithms to run at a time and comment out other ones.
-In the default code, we are using xxx algorithm and commented out other ones.
+In the default code, we are using "IRM + reconstruction loss" algorithm and commented out other ones.

 Third, please run "sweep_train.py" to get the result. "sweep_train.py" scans over the algorithms and the hyper-parameters.
 The setting of hyper-parameters can be found at the end of "sweep_train.py".
 Please select the algorithm you want to sweep and comment out other ones.